alfanridho54/WriteUp-ZeroTrust/README.md

 - Real-world trade-offs between security, usability, and maintainability in a school setting
 - Actionable architecture that can be replicated in other SMKs or small organizations

-This is not just theory — it’s a production-ready proof of concept that successfully secured remote access for virtual lab practical sessions at SMK Harapan Bangsa.
+This is not just theory, it’s a production-ready proof of concept that successfully secured remote access for virtual lab practical sessions at SMK Harapan Bangsa.

 Let's dive in.